Melina Ayres: Melbourne Victory

-Breiðablik 2022
+Loan to Breiðablik

 In April 2022, Ayres joined Breiðablik of the Icelandic Besta-deild kvenna on a loan from Melbourne Victory.

+Newcastle Jets

+In August 2023, Ayres joined Newcastle Jets.
+In October 2024, Ayres announced that after nine consecutive seasons, she's taking a break from football.

+In August 2025, following her season away from the game, Ayres returned to Newcastle Jets.

 International career

 Ayres played in Malaysia for the under-16 national team.
 Ayres was called up to the Australian under-20 squad for the 2016 AFF Women's Championship in July 2016 held in Myanmar.

 Personal life

 Ayres is currently studying a Bachelor of Environmental Science at Deakin University.